Staff coaching and QA systems. From the boardroom to the street.

 What changes on the street

 Better expectation setting.
 Cleaner verification.
 Fewer complaints and chargebacks.
 Fewer low-fit signups that cancel in the first 30–90 days.
-This is how you increase face-to-face sustainer retention without burning out teams.
+This is how you increase face-to-face sustainer retention without burning out teams — and it's a core part of the solution to the structural churn problem in F2F.

 Timeline